How do I add email validation in HTML?

 After completing these steps, save the HTML page to apply the changes.

-A repository of technical and non-technical articles about Verifalia's services.
+Explore our collection of technical and non-technical articles about Verifalia's services.

-Send us a message
+Send Us a Message

-Contact us with any questions or comments: support is always free of charge.
+Reach out to us with any questions or comments.
+Support is always free of charge.

 Want to chat?